Circumcision Fetish

 A vocabulary built outside the clinic

-The terms gathered under "circumcision fetish" are weakly attested and largely community-coined rather than products of the classical sexological canon: they appear neither in Krafft-Ebing's Psychopathia Sexualis (1886) nor in the modern diagnostic manuals.
-Acucullophilia is glossed by reference dictionaries as a "rarely used term for sexual attraction and arousal by a circumcised penis"; the term is so peripheral that even its Wiktionary entry has been flagged as poorly sourced.
-Its mirror term, posthophilia, is occasionally used for the opposite interest in the foreskin or intact penis, from Greek posthē ("foreskin").
-Both labels sit outside standard reference works and do not appear in the DSM-5-TR or ICD-11, placing the topic firmly in the long tail of descriptively catalogued -philia interests rather than the recognised diagnoses.
+The terms gathered under "circumcision fetish" are weakly attested and mostly community-coined rather than products of the classical sexological canon.
+They appear neither in Krafft-Ebing's Psychopathia Sexualis (1886) nor in the modern diagnostic manuals.
+Reference works gloss acucullophilia as a "rarely used term for sexual attraction and arousal by a circumcised penis"; the word is so peripheral that its Wiktionary discussion page records doubts about whether it is properly sourced at all.
+Neither acucullophilia nor posthophilia appears in the DSM-5-TR or ICD-11, which places the topic in the long tail of descriptively catalogued -philia interests rather than among recognised diagnoses.

 The online community era

-Documented interest is mostly a late-twentieth- and twenty-first-century online phenomenon.
-The detailed Glossary of the Foreskin and Circumcision at circumstitions.com records the relevant vocabulary: it defines a circumfetishist as a "person who derives sexual pleasure from the act of circumcision," notes that such fantasies "may be active (sadistic) fantasies of circumcising, or passive (masochistic) fantasies of being circumcised," and presents circumsexual as the community's preferred self-label, framed by enthusiasts as elevating the interest "to the status of a sexual orientation."
-Discussion circles and enthusiast groups (names such as Circlist, the Gilgal Society, the Acorn Society and the Cutting Club) have been described as gathering around the theme.
-It is worth noting that these descriptions come largely from intactivist (anti-circumcision) reference sources, which document the milieu critically rather than neutrally.
+Documented interest is otherwise a late-twentieth- and twenty-first-century online phenomenon.
+The detailed Glossary of the Foreskin and Circumcision at circumstitions.com records the vocabulary: it defines a circumfetishist as a "person who derives sexual pleasure from the act of circumcision", notes that such fantasies "may be active (sadistic) fantasies of circumcising, or passive (masochistic) fantasies of being circumcised", and presents circumsexual as the community's preferred self-label, framed by enthusiasts as raising the interest "to the status of a sexual orientation".
+Discussion circles and enthusiast groups (Circlist, the Gilgal Society, the Acorn Society, the Cutting Club) have been described as gathering around the theme.
+These descriptions come largely from intactivist (anti-circumcision) reference sources, which document the milieu critically rather than neutrally, and that bias should be read into them.

 In practice

-Among consenting adults, expression is usually fantasy-, imagery- or discussion-based: a preference for one penile state over another, the sharing of fiction or first-person accounts, and conversation within niche communities.
-Some report arousal tied to the idea of the procedure rather than any real act; where it touches real life, it most often amounts to an aesthetic partner preference, adjacent to a broader penis fetish.
-This entry is strictly non-instructional and describes no procedure.
+Among consenting adults, expression is usually fantasy-, imagery- or discussion-based: a stated preference for one penile state over another, the sharing of fiction and first-person accounts, and conversation inside niche forums.
+Where it touches real life it most often amounts to an aesthetic partner preference, adjacent to a broader penis fetish.
+This entry describes no procedure and gives no instruction.

 Psychology

-Like other partialism-adjacent interests, a circumcision focus is generally explained through learned association, cultural conditioning around penile norms, and the eroticisation of a salient bodily feature.
-As the community glossaries themselves note, some variants carry power-and-control or sadomasochistic themes, active (giving) or passive (receiving) fantasies, overlapping with broader dominance/submission dynamics and, in some accounts, with medical-setting kink and knife-play.
-Whether the interest qualifies as a true paraphilia is uncertain: it is plausibly a focused paraphilic interest for some, but the evidence base is thin and most expressions are benign preferences.
-As with all such interests, it is clinically relevant only where an exclusive or compulsive focus causes distress or impairment.
+Like other partialism-adjacent interests, a circumcision focus is generally explained through learned association, cultural conditioning around penile norms (which vary sharply by country), and the eroticisation of a salient bodily feature.
+The community glossaries themselves note that some variants carry power-and-control themes, active (performing) or passive (receiving) fantasies, which overlaps with broader dominance and submission dynamics and, in some accounts, with medical-setting kink and the edge-play family that includes knife play.
+Whether the interest qualifies as a true paraphilia is unresolved: it is plausibly a focused paraphilic interest for a minority, but the evidence base is close to nonexistent and most expressions are benign preferences.
+It becomes clinically relevant only where an exclusive or compulsive focus causes distress or impairment.

 Prevalence & culture

-This is a rare, low-visibility interest with little formal research attention.
-It does not appear as a measured category in the standard prevalence surveys of fetishes and paraphilias, for example Scorolli et al. (2007) and Joyal & Carpentier (2017), so any numbers would be conjecture; its footprint is mainly small online communities rather than mainstream media.
-Broader cultural attention to circumcision is dominated by medical, religious and ethical debate, which is separate from the erotic interest described here.
+Rare, low-visibility, and almost unresearched.
+It does not appear as a measured category in the standard prevalence surveys of fetishes and paraphilias, including Scorolli et al. (2007) and Joyal & Carpentier (2017), so any number would be conjecture.
+Its footprint is small online communities rather than mainstream media.
+Broader cultural attention to circumcision is dominated by medical, religious and ethical argument, a debate that is separate from the erotic interest and often unhelpfully conflated with it.

 Safety, consent & law